In a perfect world, your web pages rank on the first page of Google for every keyword.

 To do competitor keyword analysis, you should know the keyword rankings of competitor websites.

-Unless your competitors are kind enough to provide you that data, you can’t complete a good competitor keyword analysis.
+Unless your competitors are kind enough to provide that data, you can’t complete a good competitor keyword analysis.

 From that analysis, you can…